Export Skool members to CSV

 ...

-- ~68% of members have a populated Email column.
-The other ~32% (typically members who joined via the Skool Discovery network) don’t share their email with the community owner — Skool keeps that field empty in the export.
+emailfield.
+The other ~32% (typically members who joined via the Skool Discovery network) don’t share their email with the community owner — Skool keeps that field empty in the export. - ~88% have a LinkedIn URL in their first survey answer — when the apply form asks for it.
+Apply-form answers are far more complete than the email field.

 Step 1 — Call the export action